This two-day line management course is designed to help you understand and engage with what a line manager is supposed to do.

 What our Delegates Say:

 "I wanted to take this opportunity to say a further enormous thank you for two very stimulating and useful days.
-You really do offer something special at Impact Factory, partly through the exceptionally interactive teaching approach, partly through your own thoughtfulness and experience as tutors.
-I genuinely feel very lucky to have been able to do the course.
-I also feel very committed, inspired in fact, to making use of it."
+You really do offer something special at Impact Factory.
+I genuinely feel very lucky to have been able to do the course."

 John Halford - Solicitor / Partner - Bindmans LLP